simonefrisco/data-engineering-zoomcamp-final-project/aws-ec2-config/readme.md

       - .env_encoded
 ```

-### 3.4 Setup Kaggle Auth
+## 3.4 Setup Kaggle Auth

 In order to fetch the dataset using the Kaggle Public API we need the auth .json file:
 - Just click on the generate token button at your [kaggle profile page](https://www.kaggle.com/settings/account)

-### Setup Secrets
+## 3.5 Setup Redshift Istance

-- Make sure to setup the Redshift Cluster, I used the Serverless Redshift Service (that give you 300$ as free credit)
+Make sure to setup the Redshift Cluster, I used the Serverless Redshift Service (that give you 300$ as free credit)

+> Do not setup the redshift istance you don't have a free credit

+I used this tutorial https://medium.com/@parkashpant1989/use-dbt-core-with-amazon-redshift-59dd29ce515f in order to setup my redshift istance.
+The IAM role env variable refer to the default IAM role defined in the tutorial.

+## 3.6 Setup Secrets

 - Create a .env file with `nano .env` and set credentials from kaggle.json file:

 ```